 Knowledge Check 13.
-Larry Landowner has the legal capacity to own land in Florida, and he has been vested in an estate in land for 29 $\frac{1}{2}$ years, in two separate periods.
-One was for 10 years and one was for 19 $\frac{1}{2}$ years and the two periods were three years apart.
+Larry Landowner has the legal capacity to own land in Florida, and he has been vested in an estate in land for 29 1⁄2 years, in two separate periods.
+One was for 10 years and one was for 19 1⁄2 years and the two periods were three years apart.
 Does he have a marketable record title to the estate in the land?

-- A. No, he would need to be vested for 30 years or more. - B. Yes, because he may be vested for 30 years or less. - C. No, because he must have hand an uninterrupted period of 30 years or more. - D. Yes, because the aggregate of years is 30 years or less.
+- A. No, he would need to be vested for 30 years or more. - B. Yes, because he may be vested for 30 years or less. - C. No, because he must have had an uninterrupted period of 30 years or more. - D. Yes, because the aggregate of years is 30 years or less.

-C. Complying with The IRS - Federal And Florida State Tax Law
+C. Complying with The IRS - Federal and Florida State Tax Law